tarantool/doc/doc/reference/reference_lua/compat/json_escape_forward_slash.rst

 JSON encode escape forward slash
 ================================

-For unknown reason in upstream lua_cjson '/' was escaped.
+For some reason, in the upstream ``lua_cjson``, the '/' sign is escaped.
-But according to the ``rfc4627`` standard, it is unnecessary and is questionably compatible with other implementations.
+But according to the ``rfc4627`` standard, it is unnecessary and questionably compatible with other implementations.

 Old and new behavior
 --------------------

-``compat`` allows you to chose between json encoder escaping '/' and not by toggling the ``json_escape_forward_slash`` compat option:

-[TBD] formatting of output for '"foo\/bar"'
+By toggling the ``json_escape_forward_slash`` compat option, you can chose either the json encoder escapes the '/' sign or it does not:

 ..  code-block:: lua